hcampbellsills/ProgrammingAssignment4/CodeBook.md

 * activity_labels.txt: contains the descriptive labels of the activities carried out by the volunteers.
 * /train/y_train.txt: contains the training set of the series of activities carried out throughout the experiment.
 * /test/y_test.txt: contains the testing set of the series of activities carried out throughout the experiment.
+* features.txt: contains the descriptive names of the variables that were measured.
 * /train/subject_train.txt: contains the labels of the subjects carring out the activities for all the observations of the training data set.
 * /test/subject_test.txt: contains the labels of the subjects carring out the activities for all the observations of the testing data set.
 * train/X_train.txt: contains the observations of the data for training.
 * test/X_test.txt: contains the observations of the data for testing.
-* features.txt: contains the descriptive names of the variables that were measured.
-# Transforming the data
+# Transforming the data.
+1. The activity data (y_train.txt and y_test.txt) are merged.
+1. The activity labels (activity_labels.txt) are assigned to the variable names of the merged activity data.
+1. Only the columns containing the mean and standard deviation of each measurement are selected.
+1. The descriptive labels for each activity are matched to the observed activities of the data set.
+1. The data is grouped by subject and by activity, and the mean is summarised for each group.